Houses in Multiple Occupation

 What if I am unhappy with a condition imposed?

-Any licence holder who wishes to appeal against a condition attached to their licence can appeal to the Residential Property Tribunal (details above).
+Any licence holder who wishes to appeal against a condition attached to their licence can appeal to the The First Tier Tribunal (details above).

 What if I have a query about my licence?